Communication Skills

 Low Health Care Literacy and the Older Patient - #90

 Health literacy refers to an individual’s ability to understand his or her health and effectively navigate the health care system.
-An older patient with low health literacy might present with repeated provider visits or phone calls, misunderstanding of, or non-adherence to, their medication plan, or exacerbations of chronic illness.

 Conversations Surrounding STI Prevention - #84